DevopsAde/Devops_Project/LAMP STACK/README.md

 - Step 1:

+Type ec2 on the search field

 ![Alt text](Images/search.png)

 - Step 2

+Click the launch instance highlighted in orange

 ![Alt text](<Images/Instance Launch.png>)

 - Step 3

+Give your instance a name

 ![Alt text](<Images/instance name.png>)

 - Step 4

+Select the Ubuntu AMI Image and make sure is the free tier enabled so you dont incur costs

 ![Alt text](<Images/Select AMI.png>)

 - Step 5

+Create a key Pair, this will enabled you to securely SSH into the Ubuntu Machine.
+And the pem format should be selected.

 ![Alt text](<Images/Create Key Pair.png>)

 - Step 6

+Select the key pair you just created from the drop down menu.

 ![Alt text](<Images/KeyPair selected.png>)

 - Step 7

+For now select the default Security Group option

 ![Alt text](Images/SecurityGroup.png)

 - Step 8

+Hit the Launch button

 ![Alt text](<Images/Click Launch.png>)

 - Step 9

+EC2 Instance launched successfully

 ![Alt text](<Images/launch successfully.png>)

 - Step 10

+Refresh the instance after initializing

 ![Alt text](<Images/Refresh Instance.png>)

 - Step 11

+Now on the far right corner click on connect to SSH into our Ubuntu Machine.

 ![Alt text](<Images/connect to instance.png>)

 - Step 12

+Select the SSH client option

 ![Alt text](<Images/SSH Client.png>)

 - Step 13

+Copy the ssh -i command full path address

 ![Alt text](<Images/SSH cmd connect.png>)

 - Step 14

+But first remember when we created the key pair it was saved into downloads, to proceed we need to change directory to Downloads and paste the ssh - command full path

+address into the terminal.

 ![Alt text](<Images/change dir.png>)

 - Step 15

+It will ask you to confirm Yes or Y, either will work by typing in the terminal Yes or Y.

 ![Alt text](<Images/enter yes.png>)

 - Step 16

+Holla!!!
+You are now inside the Ubuntu AMI Machine.

 ![Alt text](<Images/you inside the ubuntu server.png>)